 In his final epistle Paul speaks as though his discipleship had attain toed its goal:

-I have fought a good fight, I have finished my course, I have kept the faith: Henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day: and not to me only, but unto all them also that love his appearing.
+Finally, there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will give to me on that Day, and not to me only but also to all who have loved His appearing.
 (II Timothy 4:7,8)

-"There is laid up for me a crown of righteousness."
+“There is laid up for me the crown of righteousness.”

-Paul now refers to his "mark" as the "crown of righteousness."
-To the overcomer of Smyrna is given the "crown of life" (Revelation 2:10).
+Paul now refers to his goal as the “crown of righteousness.”
+To the overcomer of Smyrna is given the “crown of life” (Revelation 2:10).

 Is there any difference between the crown of righteousness and the crown of life?
 Probably not.
-Throughout the Scriptures, righteousness and life go together just as sin and death always go together.
+Throughout the Scriptures, righteousness and life go together, as sin and death always go together.